mjoo-man/professional-website/content/roboball_construction/index.md

 draft: false
 description: ""
 summary: "The motivation and development of RoboBall II's Design"

+tags: ["RoboBall", "Hardware Design"]
 ---

 # Motivation
-NASA's Artemis Rocket launched in November of 2022, signifiying a renewed interest in returning humans to the moon in the near future.
-One aspect of the missions is to establish a permanent base on the lunar south pole.
-These bases would be close to permanently shadowed craters that have the potential to harbor frozen water safe from the sun.
+NASA’s Artemis rocket launched in November 2022, marking a renewed effort to return humans to the Moon.
+One of the key objectives of these missions is to establish a permanent base near the lunar south pole.
+These bases would be located close to permanently shadowed craters that may harbor frozen water, protected from direct sunlight.

-Rovers shaped like spheres would provide a unique method to investigate the potential of these dark craters.
-Rather than risking a slow an methodical decent of a wheeled rover, a ball could roll down its slope with relative ease (2).
-Collect a sample (3), then send a sample retrieval rocket back to the crater lip to a waiting astronaut or rover (4).
+Spherical rovers could offer a unique way to explore these dark craters.
+Instead of relying on a slow and methodical descent of a wheeled rover, a ball-shaped rover could roll down the crater slope with relative ease (2), collect a sample (3), and then send a sample retrieval rocket back up to the crater rim, where it could be recovered by an astronaut or another rover (4).

 ![](gallery/RoboBall%20Mission.png)

 ---

 # Mechanical Design of RoboBall
-RoboBall consists of two main mechanical parts, the inner pendulum and outer shell.
-Avionics were sourced from a standard FIRST robotics kit, with the exception of a [VN-100 imu](https://www.vectornav.com/products/detail/vn-100)
+RoboBall consists of two main mechanical components: an inner pendulum and an outer shell.
+Most avionics were sourced from a standard FIRST Robotics kit, with the exception of a [VN-100 IMU](https://www.vectornav.com/products/detail/vn-100).

 ## 1. Inner Mechanical Pendulum
- The Pendulum was designed in two mirror halved with a basket connecting them.
-We kept the structural components mirror copies with a bunch of mounting holes for later avionics.
+The pendulum was designed as two mirrored halves connected by a central basket.
+The structural components are mirror copies of each other and include numerous mounting holes for later avionics and subsystem integration.

  <!-- ![The side plates of the pendulum](gallery/roboball_halves.JPG "The mirrored halved of the RoboBall Pendulum")